 Parquet showed either similar or better results on every test compared to Avro.
 The query-performance differences on the larger datasets in Parquet’s favor are partly due to the compression results; when querying the wide dataset, Spark had to read 3.5x less data for Parquet than Avro.
 Avro did not perform well when processing the entire dataset

-Spark Master exposes a set of REST API’s to submit, monitor applications which data format is used for these web services?
+Spark Master exposes a set of REST API’s to submit and monitor applications.Which data format is used for these web services?

 JSON